-Vagus nerve stimulation (VNS) is a surgical procedure that can be used to treat those with treatment-resistant depression, using a pacemaker-like device that is implanted in the body.
-The device is attached to a stimulating wire that is threaded along a nerve called the vagus nerve.
-The vagus nerve travels up the neck to the brain where it connects to areas believed to be involved in regulating mood.
+Vagus nerve stimulation (VNS) is a surgical procedure that can be used to treat those with treatment-resistant depression.
+A pacemaker-like device, implanted in the body, is attached to a stimulating wire that is threaded along a nerve called the vagus nerve.
+The vagus nerve travels up the neck to the brain, where it connects to areas believed to be involved in regulating mood.
 Once implanted, this device delivers regular electrical impulses to the vagus nerve.

 How Vagus Nerve Stimulation Works

 During surgery for VNS, your surgeon will implant a small battery-powered device -- about the size of a silver dollar -- in your chest.
 It works like a pacemaker.
 Another incision is made on the left side of the neck and a thin wire (placed just under the skin) runs from the device to the large vagus nerve in your neck.
 The device sends out pulses of electricity into the nerve, which transmits them to the brain.